 A Technique for Producing Ideas

-Finally we come back to James Webb Young, who I mentioned before.
-In his book he describes his idea generation process as simple, but continues with saying, “while simple to state, it actually requires the hardest kind of intellectual work to follow, so that not all who accept it use it.”
+Finally, we come back to James Webb Young, who I mentioned before.
+In his book, he describes his idea generation process as simple but continues by saying, “while simple to state, it actually requires the hardest kind of intellectual work to follow so that not all who accept it use it.”

-- Gather Raw Material – Perform research to gain specific and general resources.
+- Gather Raw Materials – Perform research to gain specific and general resources.

 - The Mental Digestive Process – Work with the raw material you have collected and look for relationships.